ShahriarAhnaf/LC-3-VM/README.md

 whether the value loaded is negative, zero, or positive.

 **LOAD EFFECTIVE ADDR**
+- load the direct address as an offset into the PC counter.
+- update the destination register

+**LOAD REGISTER**
 - loads the address in the register given in bits [11:9]
 - loads from the Base registers + a sign extended offset from the 6 bits at the end.

 ***TASKS!***